johnzastrow/johnzastrow.github.io/_posts/2012-06-03-recent-spatialite-news-may-2012.md

 Sandro (a.furieri ) mentioned on March 7 to the list that libspatialite 3.1.0 was soon to be released.
 It seems the major focus is to tighten up the code with testing and to introduce a few new features.
 Sandro writes in an earlier message,

-> \[Brad Hard\]’s the author of the test coverage: Brad has spent many months of precious work so to develop the full coverage, and he deserves full credit for this 😀 Never forget: if SpatiaLite is now a robustly engineered library, it’s mainly thank to Brad’s wise contributions.
+> \[Brad Hard\]'s the author of the test coverage: Brad has spent many months of precious work so to develop the full coverage, and he deserves full credit for this 😀 Never forget: if SpatiaLite is now a robustly engineered library, it's mainly thank to Brad's wise contributions.

-Sandro also writes in another message, “Hi List, I’m glad to announce you all that version 3.1.0 is coming soon :-)” with following edited summary.
+Sandro also writes in another message, "Hi List, I'm glad to announce you all that version 3.1.0 is coming soon :-)" with following edited summary.

 **Main goals of 3.1.0:**

 - Test coverage is a major focus.
 Extensive test coverage: about 95% of code lines are now covered ( something like 1,800 different SQL queries are actually tested)
-- Systematic Valgrind checks: Valgrind is a wonderful tool identifying many memory-related issues (uninitialized variables, bad pointers, buffer overflows, memory leaks and similar): so we’ve been able to identify (and resolve) many potential harmful conditions.
+- Systematic Valgrind checks: Valgrind is a wonderful tool identifying many memory-related issues (uninitialized variables, bad pointers, buffer overflows, memory leaks and similar): so we've been able to identify (and resolve) many potential harmful conditions.
 - Extensive cross-platform testing: thanks to Debian folks, now SpatiaLite has been built and tested on on an impressively wide range of different architectures: x86/amd64, ARM, PPC, SPARC, Itanium, IBM S390, and more.
 This practically means any possible platform, ranging from the simplest embedded/mobile since the mightiest mainframe.

 Sandro earlier posted a short report on the latest spatialite advancements:

-- The whole test coverage has now been successfully ported on both MinGW32 and MinGW64 (lcov isn’t supported on MinGW, but gcov is available anyway, and that’s enough)
+- The whole test coverage has now been successfully ported on both MinGW32 and MinGW64 (lcov isn't supported on MinGW, but gcov is available anyway, and that's enough)
 - The same is for Mac Os X (Leopard) Power PC.
 This marks a notable step, because this way we were able to identify (and fix) many small portability issues. and testing a big-endian arch (PPC) ensures us that there are no endianness-related issues at all in libspatialite.
-- The next release (v.3.0.2 at the time) will support a more flexible way allowing to initially create and populate the “spatial\_ref\_sys” metadata table accordingly to your specific individual requirements (many thanks to Pepijn Van Eeckhoudt; he initially advanced this idea)
+- The next release (v.3.0.2 at the time) will support a more flexible way allowing to initially create and populate the "spatial\_ref\_sys" metadata table accordingly to your specific individual requirements (many thanks to Pepijn Van Eeckhoudt; he initially advanced this idea)

 **SQL-level:**